 - Increasing screening/detection rates in North and East Texas.
-The highest rates of cancer incidence and mortality are found in East and North Texas.
-1.2 - Decreasing disparities in racial/ethnic populations and rural communities (African Americans have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics.) - Decreasing incidence and mortality rates in rural counties.
-Incidence and mortality rates are higher in rural counties compared with urban counties.
-1,2
+The highest rates of cancer incidence and mortality are found in East and North Texas.2 - Decreasing disparities in incidence and mortality rates of colorectal cancer for racial/ethnic populations and rural communities (African Americans have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics.)2 - Decreasing incidence and mortality rates in rural counties.
+Incidence and mortality rates are higher in rural counties compared with urban counties.2